 Reduce your speed when pulling a trailer and turn gradually.
 Avoid hills and rough terrain.
 Never attempt steep hills.
-Allow more distance for braking, especially on inclined surfaces and when a passenger (2-up models) is on board.
+Allow more distance for braking, especially on inclined surfaces.
 Be careful not to skid or slide.

-This vehicle may require additional stopping distance if hauling heavy loads, especially on inclined surfaces and when a passenger (2-UP models) is on board.
+This vehicle may require additional stopping distance if hauling heavy loads, especially on inclined surfaces.

 Improperly loading a trailer may cause loss of control.
-Respect the recommended maximum towing capacity and maximum tongue capacity (Refer to CARRYING LOADS).
+Respect the recommended maximum towing capacity and maximum tongue capacity.
+Refer to SPECIFICATIONS.
 Make sure there is at least some weight on the tongue.